 Learn Etymology, Not Just Spelling

 Understanding that "photography" comes from Greek "photo" (light) + "graph" (write) helps you spell dozens of related words you have never seen.
 Every SpellingKids card includes language of origin to build these pattern-recognition skills.
+This is what separates students who can only spell words they have specifically memorised from students who can make an educated, pattern-based guess at an unfamiliar word during a competition โ which is exactly the skill judges are testing for at the higher rounds.

 Practice Out Loud